I'm just gonna come right out and say it. Most cold email advice is total 💩💩💩💩.

 - If people don't like what you're sending they are going to ignore your email in the best-case scenario or they will mark it as spam in the worst-case scenario.
 A low reply rate is a red flag.
 Getting marked as spam is a huge red flag.
 With volume, both can seriously hurt your deliverability over time.

-- Personal email services were meant for 1:1 or 1:few communication.
-It’s another red flag when email providers see hundreds of emails (that virtually look the same) going from an individual email account into their customers’ inboxes every day.
+- Personal email services were meant for 1-to-1 or 1-to-few communication.
+It's another red flag when email providers see hundreds of emails (that virtually look the same) going from an individual email account into their customers' inboxes every day.

 What most people think will happen if they increase send volume for a subpar cold email campaign: